potatomon0/IT-TicketSystem/README.md

 ## Unresolved Problems:

 - State of the current ticket selected need to reset after deleting that selected ticket
+- Backend might not be running in deployed site
 - Improve CSS

 ## Future Enhancements: